Beginner Class: 1 hr

 Beginner class teaches the basics of fencing movement, timing and distance.
 It does not matter what you do with your weapon if you are not at the right place at the right time.

 In this class we focus on gaining the leg strength and gross motor foundation for future combat along with tactical maneuvering skills because you can’t hit what you can’t catch!

 Special lightweight beginner equipment is supplied during this stage.
-The $325 fee includes noncompetitive USA Fencing membership for a year.
-The session is two months, come up to 3x weekly.
+The $350 tuition includes group instruction for two months, come up to 3x weekly.

 Intermediate Class: 1.5 hrs

 As an Intermediate you learn how to handle a steel weapon.
 You learn and practice blade skills with a partner along with a review of maneuvering skills learned in beginner class.
 You are taught to hit correctly before being permitted to actually hit someone else.